denchiklut/ssr-boilerplate/README.md

 3. If this variable needs to be accessible from both `client` & `server` make sure it's name starts with prefix `CLIENT_`
 4. You can access environment variable via `getENV` function.
    This function will return a proper value based on environment (client/server) and cast it to a proper type based on `envSchema` from `step 2` (string/number/boolean)
+5. Important note!
+Unlike with Next.js apps, environment variables in this setup are `not baked` into the `bundle` at build time.
+This allows you to `build` the app `once` (e.g., for staging) and `reuse` the same build in other environments, such as production, without needing to rebuild for each environment.

 #### Global variables